Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Neuroprotection preserves cognitive capacity.
 Vitamin D reduces risk factors for cognitive decline.
 This protection supports sustained performance.

 Neurotransmitter optimization enhances function.
 Vitamin D supports dopamine and serotonin synthesis.
-These neurotransmitters are essential for motivation and mood.
+These neurotransmitters remain essential for motivation and mood.

 Anti-inflammatory effects reduce cognitive impairment.
 Chronic inflammation impairs neural function.
 Vitamin D’s anti-inflammatory action supports clarity.